evoingram/endorsement/readme.md

 ### Note Taking

 YMMV, but I highly recommend [Cornell note-taking](http://lawyerist.com/75163/cornell-method-note-taking/?utm_source=lawyerist_sidebar) style for note taking with a weekly review (answering the questions) to stay refreshed on what you learned.
+This style of note-taking is how it was a fairly easy task to create so many Anki flash cards; I already had the questions all written out by the time I went to make the flash cards.

 ### Insightful Employment-Related Reddit Posts